-As a cylinder can be seen as a collection of multiple congruent disks stacked one above the other.
+A cylinder can be seen as a collection of multiple congruent disks, stacked one above the other.
 In order to calculate the space occupied by a cylinder, we calculate the space occupied by each disk and then add them up.
 Thus, the volume of the cylinder can be given by the product of the area of base and height.

 For any cylinder with base radius ‘r’, and height ‘h’, the volume will be base times the height.

 Therefore, the cylinder’s volume of base radius ‘r’, and height ‘h’ = (area of base) × height of the cylinder

 Since the base is the circle, it can be written as

 Therefore, the volume of a cylinder = πr2h cubic units.